Advanced

 Regression

-Discovering a connection that connects two apparently independent data points is done through regression.
+Discovering a connection that connects two independent data points is done through regression.
 The relationship is typically depicted as a graph or a series of curves and is fashioned after a mathematical formula.
 Regression is used to forecast the value of the other data point when the value of the first data point is known.
-For instance:

 Clustering